inside.ewu.edu

 Pre-requisites: BASW major.

-This is an applied practice-oriented course that builds on policy practice concepts introduced in the first year policy course (Introduction to Social Welfare Policy).
-In this course students will work in groups to advocate for policy change(s) pertaining to a social welfare issue impacting the communities they serve.
-Students will directly engage policymakers and other policy advocates—locally, statewide and/or nationally—while offering assistance in promoting policy change efforts.
+An applied practice-oriented course that builds on policy practice concepts introduced in the first year policy course (Introduction to Social Welfare Policy).
+In this course, students work in groups to advocate for policy change(s) pertaining to a social welfare issue impacting the communities they serve.
+Students directly engage policymakers and other policy advocates—locally, statewide, and/or nationally—while offering assistance in promoting policy change efforts.

 SOWK 471.
 HUMAN RIGHTS AND WOMEN'S RIGHTS.
 4 Credits.